aryapreetam/apollo-kotlin-demo/README.md

 This project demonstrates **GraphQL subscriptions working with WebAssembly (WasmJS) target** in Apollo Kotlin.
 It uses a custom Apollo Kotlin build with WASM support that is automatically built from source in CI.

+This was created as a demo for [PR Link](https://github.com/apollographql/apollo-kotlin/pull/6637)

 ## 🚀 What This Project Demonstrates

 - **GraphQL Subscriptions** working across all Kotlin Multiplatform targets including **WasmJS**